GLOBAL MARKETS-No cheer as China yuan hits 4-1/2-year low, oil at 7-year low

 March 25 The lights are being switched off around the world at 8:30 p.m. on Saturday evening, to mark the 10th annual Earth Hour, and to draw attention to climate change.

-* Oil slides to new 7-year low as IEA warns of glut

-* Dollar on track for losing week as long positions cut (Updates throughout)
+* Dollar on track for losing week as investors cut long positions

 By Dhara Ranasinghe

-LONDON, Dec 11 World stocks were on the brink of a two-month low on Friday, as beaten-down oil prices, a slide in China's yuan to 4-1/2 year lows and turbulence in emerging markets created a sombre mood.
+LONDON, Dec 11 World stocks were on the brink of a two-month low on Friday, as beaten-down oil prices and a slide in China's yuan to 4-1/2 year lows left markets in a sombre mood.

-The MSCI world equity index, which tracks shares in 45 countries, fell for a fifth straight day as emerging markets tumbled again and European shares hit a two-month low.
-U.S. stock futures pointed to losses on Wall Street.
+MSCI's world stock index fell for a fifth straight day as emerging markets tumbled again and European shares opened at a two-month low while the dollar steadied.

-The euro was a touch firmer against the dollar after pulling back from a rise above $1.10 earlier this week.

-But the most striking currency moves came from emerging markets.
-South African's rand hit a new record low following this week's dismissal of the finance minister and Russia's rouble slumped 2 percent on weak oil prices, holding lower after the country's central bank left rates steady.

 "We are in risk-off mode," said Piotr Matys, emerging market currency strategist at Rabobank in London.